This is the multi-page printable view of this section. Click here to print.

 spec.finding_categories contains ["FINDING_CATEGORY_VULNERABILITY"] and spec.ecosystem in ["ECOSYSTEM_PYPI"] and spec.project_uuid == "660e2bc48c7d4e60a5fc692f"

 You can save the advanced search filters that you created to fetch curated search results.
-When you save a search, it allows you to easily access the target results and save time.
+You can easily access the target results and save time.

 After typing in the query in the Advance Filter, enter a title in the field on the top right corner and click the Save icon or Save New Filter.